Rudd-O/qubes-shared-folders/README.md

 * There is currently no way to control *which* folders of the server qube can be requested by client qubes.
-In principle this should be doable because `diod` can export only a subtree of any file system hierarchy, but the next point needs to be addressed first.
+In principle this should be doable because `diod` is able to export only a subtree of any file system hierarchy.
-* The connection remains open after unmounting.
-This means that the client VM can in principle continue to access resources from the file system exported by `diod` before the unmount happened.
 * A compromise of the client qube could be used to escalate into a compromise of the `diod` daemon running on the server qube -- in which case the server qube can be considered compromised.
 The